bunkahle/Transcrypt-Examples/alerts/alerts.rst

 Clicking onto the 2nd button displays a message which has been defined in the html text.
-Change this text inside the html and another message will be displayed after reload of the webpage while the first button message can only be changed if you change the Python source code of alerts2.py and recompile it with transcrypt.exe and reload the html page again.
+Change this text inside the html and another message will be displayed after reload of the webpage while the first button message can only be changed if you change the Python source code of alerts2.py and recompile it with transcrypt and reload the html page again.

 Alerts and Prompts
 ==================